If you want to expand your business into another country, a common strategy is to buy a firm in the same industry that already operates there.

-Hawn, who is also Sustainability Distinguished Fellow and faculty director of the Center for Sustainable Enterprise, works in the area of strategic management, focusing primarily on corporate sustainability and CSR.
+Hawn, who is also Sustainability Distinguished Fellow and faculty director of the Ackerman Center for Excellence in Sustainability, works in the area of strategic management, focusing primarily on corporate sustainability and CSR.
 Her research interest began with the desire to understand CSR’s financial performance implications.

 Think of corporate acquisitions as two-part affairs.